 AML screening software relies on matching technology to compare individuals and entities’ records against AML databases to identify true hits.
 While the different matching technologies offered by vendors all try to solve the same problem, their effectiveness, transparency and coverage differ significantly.
 Being able to evaluate which is right for your business is critical.

 Why?
 Regulators require MLRO and Chief Compliance Officers to understand and explain how their matching technology works.
-Whatever matching technology you choose, you will need to demonstrate its effectiveness
+Whatever matching technology you choose, you will need to demonstrate its effectiveness in tackling financial crime for your business.

 This article uses a regulatory perspective to give you key elements to consider when evaluating providers’ matching technology.
 These include the solution’s effectiveness at identifying risk, the insights it provides into screening results and whether it can deal with customers from different jurisdictions.